JevgeniF/Javascript/simple-calculator/README.md

 ## Description

 HTML version of calculator with simplest operations: `+, -, *, /`
-Script is written in JS
+Script is written in TypeScript
-The calculator takes 2 numbers, operator and returns the answer just like a normal real calculator.
+The calculator takes numbers and operators and returns the answer just like a normal real calculator.

 ## How to run